Sorry, you need to enable JavaScript to visit this website.

 4.5.
 Security Engineering Principles

-The District agency must apply information system security engineering principles in the specification, design, development, implementation, and modification of the information system.
+The District agency must apply information system security and privacy engineering principles in the specification, design, development, implementation, and modification of the information system.

 4.6.
 External Information System Services

 4.6.1.
-Require that providers of external information system services comply with organizational information security requirements and employ appropriate security controls per applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance.
+Require that providers of external information system services comply with organizational information security requirements and employ appropriate security controls in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance.

 4.6.2.
 Define and documents government oversight and user roles and responsibilities regarding external information system services.